 In addition to serving the residents of Tukwila, the Records Division provides support to our commissioned staff.
 They work in tandem with officers on the street to assist with their patrol duties.
 The Division routinely provides searches of local, state, federal, and even international databases to assist officers and detectives with locating information pertinent to their investigations and cases.
 When processing case reports, the Records Division must ensure accurate, complete, and timely information processing.
 Information is routinely entered into various local, state and federal databases.
 These entries include stolen and impounded vehicles, warrants, protection orders, missing persons, and stolen and recovered articles.

-Valley Civil Disturbance Unit
+Valley Civil Disturbance Unit (Collateral Duty)

 This team responds to the need of any city in the region that requires a well-trained and organized police presence proficient in crowd control for any type of large protest or gathering.
 The team members have specialized training and experience in less lethal munitions, chemical crowd-control agents, safe removal of protesters and protestor devices, as well as bicycle response.